bniculea/dev-node-angular-test/readme.md

 5. Run `docker-compose up` in your favorit terminal/cli
 6. When the docker-compose has finished its job go and visit the `http://localhost:9000` endpoint in your browser.
    Note: If you want to see the data which is currently persisted in the database, visit `http://localhost:8888` and open the `test` database and then the `users` collection.

+## 3. Known problems and limitations

+- Limitations:

+  1. Hardcoded ports

+     - Currently, the ports used by the pieces of this project are hardcoded in the docker-compose file.
+       - If you already have something which runs on a port used by the docker images, either stop it or manually change the port in the `docker-compose.yml` file
+     - The improvement which can be done here is to read the ports from environment variables.

+  2. Logged user is lost on refresh.
+     - The logged user is not persisted and it will be lost if the user refreshes the page.

+- Bugs:
+  1. 404 on existing page:
+      - Currently there is a bug, if the user refreshes the page and it is on another path, other than root (e.g localhost:9000/landing) a 404 page not found will be thrown.
+The workaround is to navigate back at the root page.